KostasEreksonas/Dart_scoreboard/README.md

 4. Count an average score of 3-dart throws made.
 5. Count stats - ammount of times of scored 100's 140's and 180's.

+More information about CLI version can be fount [here](/CLI/README.md).

 # GUI Version

 Features of this version are: